hepaestus/ubuntu_club_notes/irc_concepts.md

 ![NickServe Direct Message Window](/images/pidgin_NickServe_registration_window.png)

 You should soon receive an email to the address you used to register.
 In that email will be a command you must cut and paste into the **NickServe** chat window.
+Or a link you can click in the browser.
+Check your Spam folder if necessary to find the email.

 ![NickServe Direct Message Window](/images/pidgin_aiu_ubuntu_club_channel_nickname_registration_verification.png)

-NickServe will message you back with a message like this:
+NickServe will message you back with a message in the chat window like this:

 ```irc
 (03:39:41 PM) NickServ: (notice) hepaestus has now been verified.